ovh/docs/pages/labs/web-power/nodejs-install-slideshow/guide.en-ca.md

 ln -fs server.js index.js
 ```

-Then [restart your instance](../getting-started-with-power-web-hosting/#restart), your slideshow platform will be online.
+Then [restart your instance](../getting-started-with-power-web-hosting/#restart) and your slideshow platform will be online.

 ![Slideshow](images/nodejs-install-slideshow-01.png){.thumbnail}